-This article will compare the cost of hybrid vs. native mobile app development.
+This article will compare the cost of hybrid and native mobile app development.
 Does hybrid app development really cost less?
 What are the drawbacks?
 By the end of this article, you’ll have a better understanding of which approach is best for your business.

 He explains that bugs are a huge concern for hybrid app development when working with the latest features that have been released for a particular operating system, which negatively impacts the cost of development as it may extend the development timeline.